KenKundert/avendesora/doc/accounts.rst

     > avendesora value newyorktimes username
     username: derrickAsh

-In general, values can be strings, arrays, dictionaries, and special Advendesora classes.
+In general, values can be strings, arrays, dictionaries, and special Avendesora classes.
 For example, you could have an array of security questions:

 .. code-block:: python